Kznnd/lshape-analyser/MATLAB/readme.md

 # **[LShapeAnalyser_MATLAB](https://gitee.com/kznd/lshape-analyser/tree/master)** #
 Created by **Jialong Zhang(张嘉龙)**  from China Agricultural University.
 # Introduction #
 LShapeAnalyser tool written in MATLAB.
+We are still continuously improving and optimizing the code.
 # Environment Requirements #
 **MATLAB R2023a** in windows 10/11
 # Environment Preparation #